Twin Cities Public Television

 Major Program Expenses

-Programming & Production:
+Programming and Production:

 Broadcasting: